 What you do:

-- Instruct students to hold up one hand with their fingers slightly spread apart, and then ask students to wrap one long piece of yarn around their fingers 40 times.
+- Instruct students to hold up one hand with their fingers slightly spread apart, and then ask them to wrap one long piece of yarn around their fingers 40 times.
 (You may need to help students keep their thumbs out of the way.)

-- Ask students to carefully slide their hands out of the roll then help them tie a small piece of yarn horizontally around the center of the roll to create loops on each side.
+- Ask students to carefully slide their hands out of the roll.
+Then, help them tie a small piece of yarn horizontally around the center of the roll to create loops on each side.
 (It should look like a butterfly.)